damiacer/analysis/readme.md

 Codes for Unité de biostatistique consultations
-Names are composed in the following way:
+Data file names are composed in the following way:
 * first letter = surname
 * second letter = name
 * year

+Projets are listed as :
+* projet acronym
+* name